philipkobernik/sound-palette-extractor/README.md

     - nested folder structures are supported
 10. click `Cell` > `Run All`
 11. The extractor may take some hours to complete, depending on the size of your archive
-    - on my 2016 macbook pro, the exractor runs about 2 files/minute
+    - on my 2016 macbook pro, the extractor runs about 2 files/minute
     - for my archive of 941 files, it will run for about 8 hours
 12. The notebook is not very efficient with memory, and memory usage will blow up like a balloon when processing large archives.
     - for this reason, I recommend allocating 7+ GB of memory to the docker container
-    - if the notebook runs out of memory, the kernel will die and restart
+    - if the notebook runs out of memory, the kernel will simply "die" and stop
-        - if this happens, simply re-start the process with `Cell` > `Run All`
+        - if this happens, simply re-start the analysis process by clicking `Cell` > `Run All`
-        - it will skip files that it has already processed
+        - the algorithm will skip files that it has already processed